 In addition, 5GC may provide the following information through NG-U as specified in clause 5.37.5.2 of TS 23.501[3]:

-- Indication of End of Data Burst in the GTP-U header of the last PDU in downlink.
+- Indication of End of Data Burst in the GTP-U header of the last PDU in downlink: this information can be used by the gNB to push the UE back to sleep when possible.

-This information can be used by the gNB to push the UE back to sleep when possible.
+- Indication of Data Burst Size in the GTP-U header of the first PDUs of the data burst in downlink: this information can be used by the gNB to assist radio resource management.

+- Indication of Time To Next Burst in the GTP-U header in downlink: this information represents the interval between the transmission of the last PDU in the current data burst and the first PDU of the next data burst, and can be used by the gNB to assist scheduling in downlink.

+Finally, 5GC may provide the Multi-modal Service ID (MMSID) to NG-RAN when establishing and/or updating the corresponding QoS Flows.

 In the uplink, the UE needs to be able to identify PDU Sets and Data Bursts dynamically, including PSI.
 How this is done is left up to UE implementation but when possible for a QoS flow, this is indicated to the gNB via UE Assistance Information.